 An article published in the Journal of American Animal Hospital Association back in 2011 focused on lily exposure in 57 cats.
 It included statistics on pet parents’ awareness of lily toxicity.

 The results showed that 73 percent of cat parents had no knowledge of the risks involved with lilies.
-More disturbingly, 27 percent were aware of the potential threat but still brought lilies into the home.
+More disturbingly, 27 percent were aware of the potential threat but still brought them into the home.

 What does this tell us?
 It means that, if these numbers are representative of all cat parents, awareness about lily exposure needs to increase.